 - Third, they feel insecure, exposed, and vulnerable, so they accuse you of lying to vilify you in their own mind.

 - Fourth, they cannot accept any personal responsibility or accountability for their actions, so they have to find a way to blame you.

 - Fifth, they are trying to portray you in a negative light.

 This article will provide a thorough exploration of the different reasons that narcissists accuse you of lying.
-We’ve also created a short video (see below) that guides you through the six different types of gaslighting; narcissists often use gaslighting as a way to indirectly accuse you of lying.
+We’ve also created a short video (see below) that guides you through the five different types of gaslighting; narcissists often use gaslighting as a way to indirectly accuse you of lying.

 Narcissists Accuse You of Lying to Project Their Own Lies Onto You

 Projection is a defense mechanism that people use when they take aspects of their identity that they find unacceptable and place them onto others.
 A simple example of this would be a cheating boyfriend accusing his girlfriend of cheating, instead of taking responsibility for his own behavior.

 Projection is a fundamental requirement for the emotional stability of a narcissist.
 They have a false sense of self that they use to regulate an extraordinary amount of negative emotions, such as a sense of inadequacy, shame, fear of abandonment, and self-hate.
 The problem is that their sense of self is extremely fragile, so their emotional stability is being compromised on a daily basis.